Chart Color Schemes

 Wangaratta is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Wangaratta was found to have a cultural diversity below average, with 90.5% of its population being citizens, 89.6% born in Australia, and 93.6% speaking English only at home.
-Christianity is the predominant religion in Wangaratta, comprising 52.6% of the population.
-Notably, Judaism is overrepresented in Wangaratta compared to the rest of Victoria, with 0.1% of its population identifying as such.
+Wangaratta, as of a certain date, had low cultural diversity with 90.5% citizens, 89.6% born in Australia, and 93.6% speaking English only at home.
+Christianity was the predominant religion at 52.6%.
+Judaism, at 0.1%, was slightly overrepresented compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity